jquerytools/site/README.markdown

 3. `hyde serve -c dev.yaml` - starts the built in web server with url's for swf files pointing to the local version sunder `content/swf`.

+# Building jquerytools for the download page

+1. `npm install` - Installs dependencies for the builder
+2. `node build.js` - Creates a dist directory under downloads and pulls the jquery tools source and compresses them.